partigabor/aromatica-old/content/items/ginger.md

 </center>

 GINGER (*Zingiber officinale* Roscoe) is a(n) perennial or rhizomatous geophyte from the *Zingiberaceae* family, growing in the seasonally dry tropical biome, originating in the region(s) of Southeast Asia.
-It is used as a(n) culinary and medicinal spice, and cultivated for its rhizome.

-{{< cite "powo" >}}
+It is used as a(n) culinary and medicinal spice, and cultivated for its rhizome.{{< cite "powo" >}}

 ## Overview